 With Userpilot, you can create welcome screens with microsurveys to capture use cases and user personas.
 Then you can segment new users based on their persona and provide the most relevant onboarding to help them get their job done.

 2. Interactive walkthroughs

 An interactive walkthrough helps your user navigate your product for the first time.
 It is the opposite of a product tour in that it follows a user’s journey rather than a comprehensive feature overview.

 Usually, it appears as an overlay on the user interface and teaches your users the specific ways to start using your product to help them reach your activation point.
 You can only set up a successful onboarding process if you know what constitutes activation for each individual user segment.

-Here is an example of a great onboarding from Rocketbots.
+Here is an example of a great onboarding from Rocketbots built with Userpilot.
 Adding this interactive walkthrough to their product doubled Rocketbots’ activation rate from 15% to 30%!

-No onboarding process was perfected in the first iteration, so conduct regular A/B tests to improve as you go.
+No onboarding process was perfected in the first iteration, so you can conduct regular A/B tests to improve as you go.

 4. In-app surveys

-Microsurveys are essential for collecting user feedback that give you the necessary insights into how you can improve your user experience, and influence directly your trial to paid conversion rates.
+Microsurveys are essential for collecting user feedback that gives you the necessary insights into how you can improve your user experience.
+This will have a direct influence on your trial-to-paid conversion rates.

 Focus the survey on common objections to upgrading – too expensive, need manager approval, still evaluating the product, etc.